xuyu/goredis/sentinel.md

 ### What It Does

-This command adds a new master/pod to the Sentinel instance for management.
+This method adds a new master/pod to the Sentinel instance for management.

 ### Why You Use It